Nick-tsoukas/node-notes/README.md

 # node-notes

-Node-notes is a command line tool that allows you to create notes from the terminal and logs them to the console.
-A note will contain a title and body.
+Node-notes is a command line tool that allows you to create and log notes to the terminal.
+A note must contain a title and a body.
 When adding a note for the first time, the program creates a notes.json file in the current working directory where it will store all the notes.

 It's a really simple command line utility that can ...